 How can you get the compactness of a pop-up with the space and amenities of a nice travel trailer?
 You can consider expandable travel trailers.
 Let's look at expandable travel trailers including their pros and cons.
 From here, you can decide if this type of trailer is right for you.

-Everything You Need to Know About Expandable Travel Trailers
+What You Need to Know About Expandable Travel Trailers

 The expandable travel trailer is a hybrid between a pop-up camper and a traditional travel trailer.
 The trailer looks like a travel trailer on the road, but when you arrive at the campsite, you expand areas to provide more room.
 Often, this extra room comes in expanded sleeping quarters found at the front and back portions of the trailer.
 In more customized models, you get extra space in places such as the living room and dining room.